SwisscomTrustServices/ais-react-flask/README.md

 # React and Flask (Python and iText7) based AIS Client

-A client for using the [Swisscom All-in Signing Service (AIS)](https://www.swisscom.ch/en/business/enterprise/offer/security/all-in-signing-service.html) to sign and/or timestamp PDF documents, which relies on the [iText](https://itextpdf.com/en) library for PDF processing.
+This a client based on JavaScript, React for using the [Swisscom All-in Signing Service (AIS)](https://www.swisscom.ch/en/business/enterprise/offer/security/all-in-signing-service.html) to sign and/or timestamp PDF documents.
+The client has the same functionalities for PDF files processing as our [iText](https://itextpdf.com/en) client.

 ## Demo Video